sateffen/nodgine/docs/api/nodgine api.md

     const instance = new Nodgine();

-Then you can use this instance to add middleware or controller to it, and bind the router to an http server.
+Then you can use this instance to add middleware or controller to it, and bind the router to a http server.

 You can instanciate the nodgine with some options as well.
-This options are all optional, you don't need them to use the nodgine.
+The options are all optional, you don't need them to use the nodgine.

 As options parameter you have to pass an object, which can have two params: requestClass